lmscloud-io/mdlcode-docs/docs/executews.md

-# Execute WebServices in MDLCode
+# Executing Web Services in MDLCode

 * Open MDLCode Wizard and click "Execute WebService", or
 * Click on "Execute WS" next to the service definition or implementation